vidarr/ringbuffer/readme.md

 One slight drawback in here is the need to stay flexible we have to resort back to `void*` types.
-This is in general nasty: It disables one of the key advantages statically typed langueages provide over dynamically typed languages like Python: The ability to check *at compiletime*, thus *without runtime overhead*, avoid an entire class of programming errors.
+This is in general nasty: It disables one of the key advantages that statically typed languages provide over dynamically typed ones like Python: The ability to check *at compiletime*, thus *without runtime overhead*, avoid an entire class of programming errors.